IvanFernande/communication-raspberrypi-arduino/README.md

 - Wire (C++): Allows the Arduino board to act as a master or slave to send and receive data with other devices connected via I2C.

-Translated with DeepL.com (free version)

-On the other hand, this protocol I consists of a method to verify a successful sending of data from one point to another.
-Therefore, CRC32 was selected as the verification method.
-This is quite common within this domain thanks to the amount of documentation on this in the network.
+So far, these are the steps for configuring and sending data via I2C communication.
+However, it lacks a method to verify that the data has been sent correctly.
+For this, we have used the CRC32 method, which can be used in Arduino thanks to the CRC32 library and in Python thanks to the zlib library.

+Once the configuration steps have been followed, the codes in the I2C folder can be executed.

+### Bluetooth